||||||

 by | Diana Zeyneb Alhindawi

 Between February 12th and 19th 2014, a temporary court was installed in Minova, a locality on the edge of Lake Kivu in the East of the Democratic Republic of the Congo (DRC).
-Trials are usually held in Goma, but for the victims of rape in Minova, the trip all the way to Goma would have been too costly.
+Trials are usually held in Goma, but for the victims of rape in Minova, the trip to Goma would have been too costly.
 It is thus the court that moved to hear their testimony.
-39 members of the of the armed forces of the DRC (FARDC), were accused of acts of violence committed during ten days of terror in November 2012, during which more than 1,000 women, men and children were raped only in the town of Minova.
-Finally, 37 military were accused of rape.
+39 members of the armed forces of the DRC (FARDC), were accused of acts of violence committed during ten days of terror in November 2012, during which more than 1,000 women, men and children were raped only in the town of Minova.
+Finally, 37 military members were accused of rape.
 The attack against civilians took place while the soldiers of the FARDC were fleeing from the rebels of the Movement of March 23rd which had taken control of the strategic town of Goma.

-Because of stigmatisation towards rape victims, those who testified had dressed so as to remain anonymous; but even with these precautions, only 47 women came to deliver testimony.
+Because of stigmatisation towards rape victims, those who testified had dressed to remain anonymous; but even with these precautions, only 47 women came to deliver testimony.
 The court pronounced its verdict on May 5th 2014: only two soldiers were recognised as guilty of rape.
 One of these was condemned to lifetime imprisonment.

 2016.
 Born into conflict: Child soldiers in Colombia